 |School||School of Medicine|

 |Address||550 16th.
 Street|

 San Francisco CA 94158

 |Johns Hopkins Bloomberg School of Public Health||PhD||2014||Population, Family and Reproductive Health|

 |London School of Hygiene and Tropical Medicine||MSc||2007||Sexual and Reproductive Health Research|

 Nadia Diamond-Smith is an Assistant Professor in the Epidemiology and Biostatistics Department and Institute for Global Health Sciences at the University of California, San Francisco.
-Her expertise is in maternal and child health in the developing world, with a focus on gender inequality/women's empowerment, family planning and abortion and nutrition in the preconception and pregnancy period.
+Her expertise is in maternal and reproductive health in the developing world, with a focus on gender inequality/women's empowerment, family planning and abortion, nutrition, and the preconception, pregnancy and postpartum periods.
 She is a public health demographer, and did her dissertation research at the Johns Hopkins Bloomberg School of Public Health on trends and causes of son preference and uneven child sex ratios in India.
-Much of her research is in South Asia, although she also works in Africa, elsewhere in Asia, and some in the US and Latin America.
+Much of her research is in South Asia, although she also works in Africa, elsewhere in Asia, in the US and Latin America.
 She uses mixed method approaches to research, intervention development, and evaluation.